Agent Onboarding

 Skills

-See Agent Skills for the complete reference with usage syntax and behavior for all twelve skills.
+See Agent Skills for the complete reference.

 Platform-specific configs